Quantum Otto engine with quantum correlations: Quantum entanglement and discord

-In Fig. (\ref{QC}) we plot the quantum discord $\mathcal{C}(\rho_{12})$ and concurrence $\mathcal{Q}(\rho_{12})$, Eqs. (\ref{ent}) and (\ref{Qd}), as a function of interaction strength $\xi$.
-Both of quantum discord and concurrence decrease as interaction strength decreases and they vanish in the absence of inter-particle interaction, as expected.
-Quite interestingly, while the concurrence vanishes when the interaction strength is quite small, the quantum discord is zero only in the absence of interactions between two atoms.
-It is therefore indicated that the quantum discord may be nonzero even when the nonentangled states are separable.
-In what follows, we will use quantum discord $\mathcal{Q}(\rho_{12})$ rather than the concurrence $\mathcal{C}(\rho_{12})$ to capture the information of the correlations of the two-atom system.
+{In Fig. \ref{QC}(a) we plot the concurrence $\mathcal{C}(\rho_{12})$ and the quantum discord $\mathcal{Q}(\rho_{12})$, which are calculated using Eqs. (\ref{ent}) and (\ref{Qd}), respectively, as functions of the interaction strength $\xi$ for both $\beta=0.5$ and $\beta=0.9$.} Both the quantum discord and the concurrence, {which depend on the inverse temperature $\beta$}, decrease monotonically as the interaction strength decreases, and they both vanish in the absence of interparticle interactions, as expected. {As the inverse temperature increases, these two quantities begin at zero before rising to their respective maximum values and then decrease again before vanishing at large values of the inverse temperature, as shown in Fig. \ref{QC}(b)}. {Figure \ref{QC}(b) shows that when $\beta\le0.441$, the concurrence is zero, but the quantum discord only vanishes when $\beta\rightarrow 0$, showing that the quantum discord holds in the region in which the concurrence is not observed}. {This means that the quantum discord may be nonzero even when the nonentangled states are separable.
+Therefore, we will use the quantum discord $\mathcal{Q}(\rho_{12})$ here, rather than the concurrence $\mathcal{C}(\rho_{12})$, to capture the information about the correlations of the two-atom system}.